znstrider/plottable/README.md

 #### Text Formatters

 You can provide a function that takes a cells value as input and outputs a string to be displayed on the table.
-Some basic formatters are provided in mpltable.formatters.
+Some basic formatters are provided in plottable.formatters.
 It is very easy to create your own formatter functions.

 ```python
 tab = Table(d, column_definitions=[ColumnDefinition(name="A", formatter=formatter)])